webiny/docs.webiny.com/docs/webiny-apps/page-builder/development/plugins-reference/app.md

         target: PbElement;
         position: number | null;
     }) => void;
-    // Executed when an immediate child element is deleted onChildDeleted?: (params: { element: PbElement; child: PbElement }) => void;
+    // Executed when an immediate child element is deleted. onChildDeleted?: (params: { element: PbElement; child: PbElement }) => void;
-    // Executed after element was created
+    // Executed upon creating the element.
     onCreate?: string;
     // Render element preview (used when creating element screenshots; not all elements have a simple DOM representation
-    // so this callback is used to customize the look of the element in a PNG image) renderElementPreview?: (params: {
+    // so this callback is used to customize the look of the element in a PNG image). renderElementPreview?: (params: {
         element: PbElement;
         width: number;